There is no compulsory uniform for our Nursery children, however we strongly recommend our parents/carers send their child in:

 The Way the Truth and the Life

-This term our RE focus looks at God's World
+This term our RE focus is God's Family

 PARENTS AS PARTNERS